Esper89/SlimeRancher-KeybindLib/README.md

 #### Releases

-You can download KeybindLib from the [releases page](https://github.com/Esper89/SlimeRancher-KeybindLib/releases/latest) (below the changelog).
+You can download KeybindLib from the [releases page](https://github.com/Esper89/SlimeRancher-KeybindLib/releases/latest) (below the changelog) or from [the Nexus page](https://www.nexusmods.com/slimerancher/mods/138) (in the "FILES" tab).

 #### Mod Conflicts